 “As a bookmaker with a long and established history in horse racing and numerous other sports, I’ve worked with Fred [Done, the firm’s founder] and Betfred for more than 20 years and know how deeply committed they are to British racing,” Starkey said.

-Ben Newman, Animal Rising's said on , “Protest is a fairly common thing in a democracy and there's about it.
-We'll be using our bodies, and that's all there is to it.”
+Ben Newman, Animal Rising’s spokesman said on Tuesday, “Protest is a fairly common thing in a democracy and there’s nothing new about it.
+We’ll be using our bodies, and that’s all there is to it.”

 According to information released on Sunday, the protest group was hatching a plot to have around 100 people run to the race course and glue their bodies to the track ahead of the anticipated race on April 15.